Best winter wildlife spectacles in the UK

 This time of year sees spawning of a different kind as the mighty fish gather in the shallows of lakes to lay and fertilise eggs.
 Several males will often pursue a much bigger female, each vying to get close enough to shed milt (sperm) over the newly laid eggs.
 Look out for sudden and dramatic splashing and thrashing around.
 If you keep still and the water is clear, you may even glimpse these cortege of long, green torpedo fish.

-From mid February to April, as soon as the water reaches 9°C
+Pike spawn from mid February to April in the UK – as soon as the water reaches 9°C.

-Lowland lakes and reservoirs across the country.
+You'll find pike in lowland lakes and reservoirs across the UK.
 Look at also around waterweed beds on slower flowing rivers.

 White mountain hares